 The conference boasted more than 40,000 sq. ft. of exhibit space featuring 175 participating companies – an increase from the 2013 conference in Anaheim, California.
 Eighteen countries were represented on the exhibit floor, 44% of which are based outside of the U.S. – including 28 companies from Canada.
 Furthermore, 25% of the exhibitors were first-timers, which was the highest percentage in four years.

 “This year’s exceptional education, numerous networking opportunities, and mind-blowing technological advances appealed to everyone,” said Dave Shreiner, SIGGRAPH 2014 Conference Chair.
-“SIGGRAPH 2014 offered an incredible exhibition experience, innovative and inspiring content, and celebrated the impact that graphics and technology can have in every day life.
+“SIGGRAPH 2014 offered an incredible exhibition experience, innovative and inspiring content, and bounce house for sale celebrated the impact that graphics and technology can have in every day life.
 Finally, the city of Vancouver was amazing – from the mayor’s office to the convention centre to the economic commission to the tourism bureau.”

 An impressive 1,533 speakers and contributors participated in the conference through a variety of talks, sessions, panels, papers, presentations, tutorials, and screenings.